roldanbob/roldanbob.github.io/index.md

 ```
        CREATE USER 'ownclouduser'@'localhost' IDENTIFIED BY 'PASSWORD';
 ```
-  Substitute the username and password that you want to ownCloud to use to access the database.
+  Instead of 'ownclouduser' and 'PASSWORD', type the user name and password that you want ownCloud to use when it connects to the database.
 Be sure to save this name and password for later reference.

 1. Type the following command to assign user permissions:
 ```
        GRANT ALL ON owncloud.* TO 'ownclouduser'@'localhost' IDENTIFIED BY 'PASSWORD' WITH GRANT OPTION;
 ```